HYSPLIT Graphical Utilities

 The following existing map background extracts are available for downloading:

 Starting with HYSPLIT version 4.9, most Postscript mapping programs support the use of Shapefiles to draw map backgrounds.
 See the model User's Guide for more information on how to define these files to be used by the graphical programs.
 Shapefiles must be supplied by the user.
 Note that map background Shapefiles can contain any content even the output converted from a previous concentration or trajectory simulation.
+Public shapefiles for U.S. County boundaries, Canada, and Mexico are provided with the distribution.

 Optional GIS Package to Analyze Meteorological Data and HYSPLIT Output